Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ## Revision history

 This section gives an overview of changes between various revisions of coroutines design.

+### Changes in revision 3.1

+This revision is implemented in Kotlin 1.1.0 release.

+* `kotlin.coroutines` package is replaced with `kotlin.coroutines.experimental`.
+* `SUSPENDED_MARKER` is renamed to `COROUTINE_SUSPENDED`.
+* Clarification on experimental status of coroutines added.

 ### Changes in revision 3